Teach Fido That It’s OK To Stay Home Alone

-You should also create a bigger confinement area for him.
-You can use a room for this or a storage area that is stuffed with pet toys.
+Note: If you don't have a dog crate, you can use a room for this or a storage area that is stuffed with pet toys.

 You can use sterilized dog bones and any other indestructible and hollow-shaped toys specifically designed for pet chewing.

 Stuff them with treats that can fall out of the toys when chewed.